With the most Bears anywhere on Earth, Kamchatka is Rugged beyond Rugged

 You know how like in cheesy horror films, some teens rent out a cabin in the woods and on the way there they ask a creepy old man for directions?
 Yup, that’s basically what was happening here.
 Wrong Turn 9: The Sopka Pickaxe Massacre.

 That night I didn’t sleep well.
 Not so much because of the imminent threat of being butchered for my sweet kidneys, but because laying on the cold, hard floor hurt my back and the endless flies and mosquitoes wouldn’t give me a moment’s peace.
-I wonder if this is what the UN inspectors had to go through….
+I wonder if this is what the UN inspectors in Kamchatka had to go through….

-The next day we got up, had breakfast and set off.
+The next day we got up, had breakfast, and set off.
 We turned the corner from his house and stepped onto a footpath which was pleasant enough, though every now and then we had to take a detour through the woods to avoid wandering onto the nearby Air Force base.
 Passing by the barbed wire we’d occasionally hear some automatic gunfire coming from the other side.

-That didn’t bother me so much as the armada of mosquitos which descended upon us from the bushes.
-I’ve lived in the UK for the best part of 20 years and had seen mosquitoes there maybe three times in my entire life, but out here in the Wild East the f-ckers were thirsty for some sweet English blood.
+That didn’t bother me so much as the armada of mosquitos that descended upon us from the bushes.
+I’ve lived in the UK for the best part of 20 years and had seen mosquitoes there maybe three times in my entire life, but out here in the Wild East, the f-ckers were thirsty for some sweet English blood.
 Sergey for his part seemed to be in a state of bliss, denying the mosquitoes were even there:

 “Mosquitoes?
 I don’t see any,” he said, completely failing to notice a whole nest practically spawning in his hat.

-The footpath ended, and after a while it became apparent that whatever route Sergey had taken his last batch of tourists through some two years ago had long since fallen into disuse and become completely overgrown.
+The footpath ended, and after a while, it became apparent that whatever route Sergey had taken his last batch of tourists through some two years ago had long since fallen into disuse and become completely overgrown.
 We were essentially hacking our way through dense forest with only a one-eyed guide to lead us the way.

 About an hour-and-a-half of the way through we crossed a riverbed full of dead trees.
-The soil at the bottom was pitch black so that and the trees looked like there may have been a lava flow, if it weren’t so muddy and that little trickles of water were still making it through.
+The soil at the bottom was pitch black so that and the trees looked like there may have been a lava flow if it weren’t so muddy and that little trickles of water were still making it through.

 ‘Barefoot like Jesus’

-The streams were sometimes big enough to jump across, but Sergey preferred to take off his shoes and socks and walk across barefoot like Jesus.
+The streams were sometimes big enough to jump across, but Sergey preferred to take off his shoes and socks and walk across barefoot-like Jesus.
 That’s when he suddenly turned and said to me, in English: “From the very beginning, a man must accept his fate.
 There are many forces around us which we cannot understand.”